strimzi/proposals/058-kraft-upgrades-and-downgrades.md

 ##### Configuring the initial metadata version

+Normally, when a new Kafka cluster is deployed, it will use its default metadata version.
-When creating a new Kafka cluster, the initial metadata version can be configured using the `--release-version` option of the `kafka-storage.sh` script.
+If a user wants to start a new Kafka cluster with an older metadata version, it has to be specified using the `--release-version` option of the `kafka-storage.sh` script when preparing the storage of the new cluster.
+Strimzi will use this mechanism to allow users deploy new Kafka clusters with older metadata versions as well.

+Users will specify the desired metadata version as usually in `Kafka.spec.kafka.metadataVersion`.
-To allow users to deploy Kafka clusters with an older metadata version, Strimzi will also store the desired `metadata.version` in the per-broker configuration Config Map.
+Internally, Strimzi will store the desired `metadata.version` in the per-broker configuration Config Map.
-The value will be mounted into the Kafka pods and used when formatting the storage of a new Kafka cluster.
+The value will be mounted into the Kafka pods and used when formatting the storage of a new Kafka cluster using the `kafka-storage.sh` utility.
 That way - unlike when using environment variables - we will not need to roll the Pod every time the `metadata.version` changes (since in such cases we can update it dynamically without rolling the pods).

 #### Upgrade procedure